Yes No Share to Facebook

 Typical CVOR concerns include vehicle fitness, overloading, insecure loadings, lackings within logbooks, improper or expiry of licensing, among other things, and all as additional to the charges against the commercial vehicle driver.
 Charges against a CVOR may be laid by a police officer or an Ontario Ministry of Transportation ("MTO") officer for prosecution within the Ontario Court of Justice per the court rules and procedures prescribed within the Provincial Offences Act, R.S.O.
 1990, c.
 P.33, including the regulations thereto.

-More Information Is Available About Commercial Vehicle Operator Registration...
+Learn More About Commercial Vehicle Operator Registration...

 Here are links to one (1) other webpages: